SOCIAl RETURN ON INVESTMENT

 You’ll learn how to:

-Demonstrate value for money – link inputs directly to outcomes so funders, partners, and communities can see exactly how resources turn into positive change
+Show value for money – link inputs directly to outcomes so funders, partners, and whānau can see exactly how investment translates into impact.

 • OUTPUTS